 app.
 For example, to specify Ruby 3.0, use:

 service.
 Each service and each version must have a name.
 A name can

-characters and cannot start or end with a hyphen.
-Choose a unique name
+start or end with a hyphen.
+Choose a unique name for each service

-for each service and each version.
-Don't reuse names between services
+and each version.
+Don't reuse names between services and versions.

 Configures your application to use a Serverless VPC Access